Pirates vs. Cubs Player Props Betting Odds

 Reynolds Stats

-- Reynolds has recorded 72 hits with 20 doubles, three triples, eight home runs and 28 walks.
-He has driven in 40 runs with eight stolen bases.
+- Reynolds has 20 doubles, three triples, eight home runs, 28 walks and 40 RBI (72 total hits).
+He's also swiped eight bases.

-- Reynolds has hit safely in three straight games.
-In his last five games he is hitting .176 with a double, a home run, three walks and two RBI.
+- Reynolds has recorded a base hit in three games in a row.
+During his last five outings he is batting .176 with a double, a home run, three walks and two RBI.

 Reynolds Recent Games